Skip navigation

 Premiums.
 This is the amount you pay for health insurance.
 You might pay it monthly, quarterly, or once a year.
 You have to pay it no matter what services you use.
 Your employer will collect your premiums from your paycheck.
 You might pay them directly yourself.

 Out-of-pocket costs.
 These include copayments (copays), deductibles, and co-insurance.
 These are costs you pay out-of-pocket for certain services.
 Your health plan pays the rest.
 You may have to pay a certain amount out of pocket before your health plan will start to pay for the cost of your care.
+This is called the deductible and it resets each year.
 Some health plans have a yearly out-of-pocket maximum cost that limits what you may have to pay in a year.

 Benefits.
 These are the health services covered by the plan.
 Thanks to the Affordable Care Act, most plans must now cover the same basic services.
-This includes preventive care, hospital care, maternity care, mental health care, lab tests, and prescription drugs.
+This includes preventive care, hospital care, maternity care, mental health care, lab tests, and prescription medicines.
 Some services like chiropractic, dental, or vision care may not be fully covered.
-Also, some plans cover only certain prescription drugs, or charge different copays.
+Also, some plans cover only certain prescription medicines, or charge different copays.

 Paperwork.
 For some plans, you may need to file claims.
 If you have a medical savings account for out-of-pocket costs, you may need to keep track of your balance.
 You also may need to do some paperwork for tax purposes.